 Marketing for the E-learning Niche

-One reason why I think it's important to be talking about marketing specifically for the elearning niche is because there are a lot of courses, resources, and knowledge about marketing, in general.
+One reason why I think it’s important to be talking about marketing specifically for the eLearning niche is because there are a lot of courses, resources, and knowledge about general voice over marketing.

 When it comes to voiceover, for example, there are courses, articles, and programs about how to market for radio, TV, and other types of common voiceover work.
 But there isn’t a lot, for voice actors in particular, on how to market to e-learning developers–people who are creating online training content who need voice actors for narration.

 Because I used to work as an eLearning developer before I got into voiceover (before I knew that voiceover was a thing in and of itself), I have some insider knowledge about how e-Learning developers want to be marketed to, how to really get your foot in the door with them, and how to say the things that they’re looking to hear.

 My Favorite Tip for Getting Elearning Narration Work

 It’s a process that I call “reverse engineering job posts.”Because marketing to e-learning developers can be somewhat of a mystery, reverse engineering job posts is really valuable.

 When you go to a job board, instead of looking for jobs for voice actors or companies who are in need of voice actors, you search for companies who are looking for someone who will hire, manage, and work with voice actors.

 The big idea: If a company is looking for a person who will manage voice actors, there’s a good chance that that company has a project in the works for creating some sort of online content, and there’s a high chance that they will need voice actors in the near future.
 So that company would be a good one to reach out to and say, “Hey, do you happen to have a need for voice actors?”
 And you might find yourself in a situation where they go, “My goodness, we were planning a huge launch in a couple of months of a new product!
 We’re going to need voice actors for it.
 How did you know?
 This is perfect timing!”.